opolskitom/drumKit/README.md

 # drumKit
-Basic drumkit website with resources taken from the App Brewery.
+Basic drumkit website with resources from the App Brewery web development course.